 How “Buy-And-Hold” Can (Sometimes) Destroy Your Portfolio

-A popular investment strategy is to buy quality stocks and plan to hold them forever.
+A popular investment strategy is to buy quality stocks and plan to hold them for the long term.

 The buy-and-hold strategy became popular because it works well — sometimes.
 From 1982 to 2000, buying and holding delivered exceptional returns.
 At other times, the results are nothing short of disastrous.
 Bank stocks offer an example of the latter case.